 People who have high anxiety are often embarrassed by their anxiety symptoms.

 For people who have anxiety attacks, the fear of having one is often as debilitating as the attacks themselves.
-The person may fear having a panic attack in specific situations (e.g., due to being in the middle seat on an aircraft or at the movies) and/or that they will experience one out of the blue.
+The person may fear having a panic attack in specific situations (e.g., due to being in the middle seat on an aircraft or at the movies), or that they will experience one out of the blue.

-Communicate that you don't see their anxiety as a weakness, character flaw, or a sign of them being incompetent in their life, work, or other roles (and as being a parent or friend.)
+Communicate that you don't see their anxiety as a weakness, character flaw, or a sign of them being incompetent in their life, work, or other roles (such as being a parent or friend).

 Normalize any types of thoughts you can relate to.
-There are many types of anxiety-based thoughts that people with anxiety disorders experience that even relatively non-anxious people also experience from time to time.
-For example, most people can relate to fear of being judged or of asking for something and being told no.
+There are many kinds of anxiety-based thoughts people with anxiety disorders experience that even relatively non-anxious people also experience from time to time.
+For example, most people can relate to the fear of being judged or of asking for something and being told no.

-Also, it's extremely common for anyone to have fleeting thoughts that they'll do something odd, dangerous or out of character (e.g., mow down a pedestrian while driving or develop a sudden urge to become violent).
-People with anxiety often don't realize that many people have these types of thoughts.
-People who are not especially anxious tend to write off the thoughts as just weird, whereas people who are anxious often equate having the thoughts with real risk that they will act on one of their odd thoughts.
+Also, it's extremely common for anyone to have fleeting thoughts that they'll do something odd, dangerous, or out of character (e.g., mow down a pedestrian while driving, or develop a sudden urge to become violent).
+Individuals with anxiety often don't realize that many people have these types of thoughts.
+People who are not especially anxious tend to write off the thoughts as just weird, whereas those who are anxious often equate having the thoughts with a real risk that they will act on one of their odd thoughts.

 If you notice these types of patterns emerging, you'll need to set some limits.
-Someone who is experiencing the degree of anxiety that leads to very intense, demanding-type reassurance-seeking should likely be working with a therapist.
-The therapist, the person, and you, should come up with a game plan together.
-It is perfectly appropriate for you to attend some therapy sessions as a support person, when invited by the anxiety sufferer.
+Someone who is experiencing the degree of anxiety that leads to very intense, demanding reassurance-seeking should likely be working with a therapist.
+The therapist, the person, and you should come up with a game plan together.
+It is perfectly appropriate for you to attend some therapy sessions as a support person when invited by the anxiety sufferer.

-Very intense reassurance seeking is part of the process of how anxiety snowballs.
-It is a common anxiety symptom, and does not mean the individual is freaky, needy or a hopeless case.
+Very intense reassurance-seeking is part of the process of how anxiety snowballs.
+It is a common anxiety symptom and does not mean that the individual is freaky, needy, or a hopeless case.
 It can be addressed effectively, just like all other anxiety symptoms.
-It's nothing to be ashamed of but it does need a game plan for disrupting the patterns.
+It's nothing to be ashamed of, but you do need a game plan for disrupting the patterns.

-You can't expect yourself to cure your loved one's anxiety, no matter how smart you are, how much you care about them, or how much time you're willing to put in.
+You can't expect to cure your loved one's anxiety yourself, no matter how smart you are, how much you care about them, or how much time you're willing to put in.